(••) For the hydrogen(s) screened in blue, draw the signal you wo... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (••) For the hydrogen(s) screened in blue, draw the signal you would expect to see in a ¹H NMR spectrum.
-At which chemical shift would the signal appear? (c)
+At which chemical shift would the signal appear? (e)

 Verified Solution